AIDC-AI/Marco-o1/README.md

 ## 🚀 Highlights

 Our main contributions are threefold:
-- **Fine-Tuning with CoT Data:** We developed Marco-o1-CoT by performing full-parameter fine-tuning on the base model using open-source Chain-of-Thought (CoT) data combined with our self-developed synthetic data.
+- **Fine-Tuning with CoT Data:** We develop **Marco-o1-CoT** by performing full-parameter fine-tuning on the base model using open-source CoT dataset combined with our self-developed synthetic data.
-- **Solution Space Expansion via MCTS:** We integrated Large Language Models (LLMs) with Monte Carlo Tree Search (MCTS), using the model's output confidence to guide the search and expand the solution space.
+- **Solution Space Expansion via MCTS:** We integrate LLMs with MCTS (**Marco-o1-MCTS**), using the model's output confidence to guide the search and expand the solution space.
-- **Reasoning Action Strategy:** We implemented novel reasoning action strategies and a reflection mechanism, including exploring different action granularities within the MCTS framework and prompting the model to self-reflect, thereby significantly enhancing the model's ability to solve complex problems.
+- **Reasoning Action Strategy:** We implement novel reasoning action strategies and a reflection mechanism (**Marco-o1-MCTS Mini-Step**), including exploring different action granularities within the MCTS framework and prompting the model to self-reflect, thereby significantly enhancing the model's ability to solve complex problems.
-- **Application in Translation Tasks:** We are the first to apply Large Reasoning Models(LRM) to translation tasks, exploring inference time scaling laws in the multilingual and translation domain.
+- **Application in Translation Tasks:** We are the first to apply Large Reasoning Models (LRM) to **machine translation task**, exploring inference time scaling laws in the multilingual and translation domain.

 ## 🔥 News